 An individual may participate as Principal Investigator, co-Principal Investigator or other Senior Personnel in at most two full proposals in each annual competition.
 Any individual whose biographical sketch is provided as part of the proposal will be considered Senior Personnel in the proposed activity, with or without financial support from the project.
 After the proposal submission deadline, if a person appears on more than two full proposals, submitters have up to two weeks after the deadline to withdraw excess proposals to reduce that person's participation to two proposals.
-After that time, the first two submitted proposals (in FastLane time-stamp chronological order) in which that individual is participation collaborative project is treated as one proposal that is considered submitted when the last component proposal is submitted.
+After that time, the first two submitted proposals (in FastLane time-stamp chronological order) in which that individual is participating will be accepted for review, and the remainder will be returned without review.
+For this purpose, a multi-institution collaborative project is treated as one proposal that is considered submitted when the last component proposal is submitted.